 Instruction in the best schools continued to be in English until the early 1980s.
 Mastery of English was highly desirable because it facilitated admission to good universities in Britain, the United States, and Australia.

 Then, in a move to promote nationalism, the government of Zia ul-Haq declared Urdu to be the medium of instruction in government schools.
 Urdu was aggressively promoted via television, radio, and the education system.
-Private schools in urban centers (attended by children of the elite) were allowed to retain English, while smaller rural schools could continue to teach in the provincial languages (see Education, this ch.).
+Private schools in urban centers (attended by children of the elite) were allowed to retain English, while smaller rural schools could continue to teach in the provincial languages (see Education , this ch.).

 Punjabi, spoken by nearly half of the population, is an old, literary language whose early writings consist chiefly of folk tales and romances, the most famous being the eighteenth-century Punjabi poet Waris Shah's version of Heer Ranjha (the love story of Heer and Ranjha).
 Although Punjabi was originally written in the Gurmulki script, in the twentieth century it has been written in the Urdu script.
 Punjabi has a long history of being mixed with Urdu among Muslims, especially in urban areas.
-Numerous dialects exist, some associated with the Sikhs in India and others associated with regions in Pakistan.
+Numerous dialects exist, some associated with the

+Sikhs in India and others associated with regions in Pakistan.
 An example of the latter is the variant of Punjabi spoken in Sargodha in central Punjab.

-The ethnic composition of Pakistan in the early 1990s roughly corresponded to the linguistic distribution of the population, at least among the largest groups: 66 percent of Pakistanis identify themselves as Punjabis, 13 percent as Sindhis, 9 percent as Pakhtuns, 8 percent as muhajirs, 3 percent as Baloch, and 1 percent as members of other ethnic groups.
+The ethnic composition of Pakistan in the mid-1990s roughly corresponds to the linguistic distribution of the population, at least among the largest groups: 59.1 percent of Pakistanis identify themselves as Punjabis, 13.8 percent as Pakhtuns, 12.1 percent as Sindhis.
+7.7 percent as muhajirs, 4.3 percent as Baloch, and 3 percent as members of other ethnic groups.
 Each group is primarily concentrated in its home province, with most muhajirs residing in urban Sindh (see fig. 7).